 How are data-driven technologies used in the field of migration and border control?
 How does this impact people on the move – their safety and fundamental rights?
 What impact do these policies have on the right to seek asylum, the principle of non-refoulment, and other duties of Member States under international human rights conventions?
 How can the EU data protection framework protect the rights of people on the move, what are the challenges to realising their rights as data subjects and how can we overcome them?
 What impact may the forthcoming legislation on AI have on their rights to privacy and data protection?

 The EDPS Civil Society Summit provides a forum for exchange between the EDPS and CSOs, to exchange insights on trends and challenges in the field of data protection and engage in a forward-looking reflection on how to safeguard individuals’ rights.

-- Dr Teresa Quintel, Lecturer at the Maastricht European Centre on Privacy and Cybersecurity,
+- Dr Teresa Quintel, Lecturer, the Maastricht European Centre on Privacy and Cybersecurity

-- Alyna Smith, Senior Advocacy Officer, Platform for International Cooperation on Undocumented Migrants (PICUM)
+- Alyna Smith, Deputy Director, Platform for International Cooperation on Undocumented Migrants (PICUM)